 Apple's recent forays into facial recognition tech found fruition in the unlocking method used by the iPhone X. Some, however, suggest the technology could also come to the Apple TV.

 A future Apple TV could include face recognition technology so that once your Apple TV 'sees' you it could automatically pull up your specific preferences for music, TV and - should HomeKit be integrated into the Apple TV - your IoT devices such as heating and lighting.
+This could also allow for seamless user profiles.

 While it's an interesting idea, we don't think it'll be a key feature of the sixth-generation Apple TV.